Isaac Copeland: Texas Legends (2019–2020)

-Copeland went undrafted in the 2019 NBA Draft but later signed with the Texas Legends as a local tryout.
-He would subsequently be reunited with Husker teammate Isaiah Roby, who would be sent to the Legends on assignment from the Dallas Mavericks.
+Copeland went undrafted in the 2019 NBA draft but later signed with the Texas Legends as a local tryout.
+He was subsequently reunited with Husker teammate Isaiah Roby, who was sent to the Legends on assignment from the Dallas Mavericks.

 On August 5, 2020, Copeland signed with Lavrio of the Greek Basket League.
-However, due to an injury, he wasn't able to travel overseas and join the Greek club.
+However, due to an injury, he was not able to travel overseas and join the Greek club.

+Obras Sanitarias (2022–2023)

+In the 2022–23 season, Copeland played for the Argentine club Obras Sanitarias.
+In the Basketball Champions League Americas, he averaged 6.8 points and 2.5 rebounds over six games.